qwiddity/quartz_egopedia/content/index.md

 ---
-title: Welcome to Quartz
+title: Egopedia
 ---

-This is a blank Quartz installation.
+# Heading
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is a new-ish Quartz installation for Egopedia

 [[Untitled]]
 [[Untitled 1]]
 [[Untitled 2]]
 [[Untitled 3]]